By Bruce Niederer — GBI Technical Advisor

-Last summer we partnered with Sail Magazine to produce a series of short videos showing how to repair an older J22 I had arranged to be brought into the Tech shop.
+The Hog Tide project began last summer when we partnered with Sail Magazine to produce a series of short videos showing how to repair an older J22 that I had arranged to be brought into the GBI Tech shop.
 The boat, named Hog Tide, needed the types of repairs we wanted to cover.
-The videos can be found at both westsystem.com and sailmagazine.com.
+The videos of the Hot Tide project can be found at both westsystem.com and sailmagazine.com.

 This article features still pictures taken while the videos were being shot.
 I’ll comment as we walk through the process.